deschler/django-modeltranslation/docs/modeltranslation/contribute.rst

 Continuous Integration
 **********************

-The project uses `Travis CI`_ for continuous integration tests.
-Hooks provided by Github are active, so that each push and pull request is automatically run against our `Travis CI config`_, checking code against different databases, Python and Django versions.
+The project uses `Github Actions`_ for continuous integration tests.
+Hooks provided by Github are active, so that each push and pull request is automatically run against our `Github Actions Workflows`_, checking code against different databases, Python and Django versions.
 This includes automatic tracking of test coverage through `Coveralls`_.

 .. image:: http://img.shields.io/coveralls/deschler/django-modeltranslation.png?style=flat